The Whisky Trail

 The Highlands is an immensely popular destination and has a wide variety of accommodation to suit all budgets and styles.
-When touring the Highlands, the accommodation style becomes architecturally local, which makes the stay interesting.
 Expect restored hunting lodges, Victorian holiday homes transformed into luxury hotels, castles and leisure resorts.
 The Gleneagles Hotel has the best accommodation and facilities of any resort in the region and easy access to the Whisky Trail.
 Fonab Castle Hotel in Pitlochry is great five-star option allowing you access to the Highlands, the Whisky Trail, and St Andrews.

 The World Famous Whisky Trail

 Tour stunning scenery, stop for lunch and taste whisky

 - Tailor-made Whisky Tours